BeyondNFT/embeddable/README.md

-# BeyondNFT - Embeddable Interactive NFT
+# BeyondNFT - Embeddable Dynamic NFTs

-Easily embed Interactive NFTs in your website!
+Easily embed Dynamic NFTss in your website!

-This was developed for the Untitled NFT Hackaton while working on a safe and hopefully in the future standard way to create interactive NFTs.
+This was developed for the Untitled NFT Hackaton while working on a safe and hopefully in the future standard way to create Dynamic NFTss.

 ## Component